Library Policies

 Off-campus Faculty, Staff and Students

-For UI, U of I law, IMTC, Herbarium and Women's Center books: Find the book in the catalog, click on 'find it', then 'sign in for more options'.
+For U of I, U of I law, Gary Strong Curriculum Center, and Herbarium books: Find the book in the catalog, click on ‘find it’, then ‘sign in for more options’.
 After signing in, you may then request the U of I owned item, or request the item via Summit, or request the item via ILL.
-Books are mailed to the patron's address.
+Books are mailed to the patron’s address.
 They must be returned by the due date.

 For Interlibrary Loan books: We mail books from other libraries to off-campus patrons who reside in Canada and the U.S. via first class mail.
 Due dates are determined by the lending library and average three weeks.
 One renewal may be possible.
 Books must be returned first class, FedEx or UPS by the due date.
 Overdue fees apply for all patrons.